How to connect to other services with Zapier

 Zapier will show the webhook URL, which you need in Tripetto.
 So, copy the webhook URL and switch to Tripetto.

-Automate.
-The Automate pane will show up on the right side of the form builder.
+Connections.
+The Connections pane will show up on the right side of the form builder.

 After you pasted the webhook URL, switch back to Zapier and click